“By learning you will teach, by teaching you will learn”

 I am both a teacher and student but I don’t see much difference between those two roles.
 As the Latin proverb above states, learning and teaching are inextricably linked.

-I have been teaching at Durham College for almost ten years, after working in news television for over a decade.
+I have been teaching for almost twelve years, after working in news television for over a decade.
 I have taught a variety of media-related courses including web writing and web development, broadcast journalism, online journalism, social media, magazine writing, magazine publishing and photography.
 I love teaching and I’m always looking for ways to enhance my students’ learning by using new technology in the classroom.
 Since the courses I teach all have elements of digital media, I am constantly keeping myself updated on developments in that area.
 It can be a bit daunting at times, due to the constant changes in the world of digital technology, but it is a wonderful problem to have as I am afforded the opportunity to continue learning about emerging digital media.

 I believe learning is a life-long process.
 If I don’t better myself by learning new teaching techniques or keeping up with the changes in the subjects I am teaching I believe that I am short changing my students.
 I tell my students to never stop learning, not only as a way to stay competitive in the field of media but also to continue their journeys of personal growth.